Eugene-Kwaka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables prints the environment variables.

 5-local_variables lists all local and env variables and functions.

+6-create_local_variable creates a new local variable .